seL4/docs/projects/sel4test/index.md

 ...
 ```

 To exit QEMU, press `Ctrl-a`, then `x`.
+In `DEBUG` configurations, there will be
-The text `All is well in the
+error messages printed for negative tests.
+These are expected.
+The text `All is
-universe` indicates a successful build.
+well in the universe` at the end indicates a successful run.

 ## Testing a Customised Kernel